cositools/grb-simulations/README.md

 3. Create and activate a conda environment (this is optional, but highly recommended).
 `conda create -n cosi-grb-sims python=3.11`
 `conda activate cosi-grb-sims`
-4. Install the cosiburstpy package, ideally within a conda environment.
+4. Install the cosiburstpy package.
 `pip install .`